CircuitChaos/OpenMicron/README.md

 ## Objective

-**CRT Micron UV** is an inexpensive dual-band FM transceiver.
-It is possible to order (or make) a cable for it and program it from the PC.
+**CRT Micron UV** is an inexpensive dual-band 2m and 70cm FM transceiver.
+It is possible to order (or make: http://iz3zvo.altervista.org/build-program-cable-anytone-at-5888uv-intek-hr-2040/) a cable for it and program it from the PC.

 Unfortunately, at the time of writing there's no known way to program these radios under Linux.
 There's a proprietary, Windows-only software available and it looks like some people succeeded running it under Wine, but then radio communication does not work.
 Even under Windows, adding and editing channels in this program is quite counterintuitive, to say the least.